dolittle-interaction/JavaScript.Components.Aurelia/Documentation/controls/NavigationView/_index.md

 keywords: Using, navigationview, navigation
 ---

 The Navigation view intended for top-level navigation for your app.
-It has multiple options and will adapt and change behaviour for different screen sizes.
+It has multiple options and will adapt and change behavior for different screen sizes.

 ## Anatomy